-Two serious AEFI reports in the 5-11 year age group has been reported.
+Two serious AEFI reports in the 5-11 year age group have been reported.
 One was of new onset type 1 diabetes mellitus in a child with a strong familial history of this condition.
 Diabetes mellitus has not been shown to be associated with COVID-19 vaccines.
-People with diabetes are encouraged to get vaccinated because they are at higher risk of developing more severe COVID-19.23 The second was a report of hospitalization due to immune thrombocytopenia purpura in a child recovering from an illness compatible with a viral respiratory infection before vaccination.
+People with diabetes are encouraged to get vaccinated because they are at higher risk of developing more severe COVID-19.
+The second was a report of hospitalization due to immune thrombocytopenia purpura in a child recovering from an illness compatible with a viral respiratory infection before vaccination.
 Their platelet counts recovered and they were discharged from hospital.

-There have been 203 reports of myocarditis/pericarditis.
-Fifty-eight individuals were diagnosed with myocarditis, 92 with pericarditis, and 53 with myopericarditis.
-Ages ranged from 14 to 95 with a median of 37.8 years, and 124 (64.0%) were male.
-Eighty had received Moderna Spikevax, 116 received Pfizer-BioNTech Comirnaty, and seven received AstraZeneca Vaxzevria/Verity COVISHIELD.
+There have been 204 reports of myocarditis/pericarditis.
+Fifty-nine individuals were diagnosed with myocarditis, 92 with pericarditis, and 53 with myopericarditis.
+Ages ranged from 14 to 95 with a median of 37.8 years, and 131 (64.2%) were male.
+Eighty had received Moderna Spikevax, 117 received Pfizer-BioNTech Comirnaty, and seven received AstraZeneca Vaxzevria/Verity COVISHIELD.
 Ninety-seven of these events occurred after a second dose (44 Moderna Spikevax and 52 Pfizer-BioNTech Comirnaty) and twelve occurred after a third dose (9 Moderna Spikevax and 3 Pfizer-BioNTech Comirnaty).
 Some had alternate explanations including rheumatic diseases, a genetic syndrome associated with cardiac disorders, or viral infection.
-Fifty-two (out of 58) of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
-Forty (out of 92) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for both myocarditis and pericarditis.
-These conditions have been seen in association with the mRNA vaccines in several countries including the US and UK as well as in Canada, especially in adolescent and young adult males and with the 2nd dose.
-5-7,14
+Fifty-three (out of 59) of the myocarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Forty-two (out of 92) pericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition.
+Twentytwo (out of 53) myopericarditis cases met the diagnostic criteria for level 1, 2, or 3 of the Brighton Collaboration case definition for both myocarditis and pericarditis.
+These conditions have been seen in association with the mRNA vaccines in several countries including the US and UK as well as in Canada, especially in adolescent and young adult males and with the 2nd dose.5-7,14

 Table 2: Number of Myo/Pericarditis reports following receipt of an mRNA COVID-19 vaccine, British Columbia, Dec.13, 2020 - Mar.
-5, 2022 (N=195)
+19, 2022 (N=197)